camunda/docker-camunda-bpm-platform/README.md

 into the container.

-To skip the configuration of the database by the docker container and use your own configuration set the environment variable `SKIP_DB_CONFIG` to a non empty value:
+To skip the configuration of the database by the docker container and use your own configuration set the environment variable `SKIP_DB_CONFIG` to a non-empty
+value:

 ```
 docker run -d --name camunda -p 8080:8080 -e SKIP_DB_CONFIG=true \